Keep your newborns and infants protected

 We all need protection from the harsh Arizona sun, but children are especially vulnerable.
 They're skin is still developing and is very sensitive to the sun.
 Here are some things to remember when going out with your kids.

-In an effort to help protect Tucson babies from the sun, The Skin Cancer Institute has developed a baby hat program.
-Through this program, we are able to offer baby hats and sun safety information for an extremely reduced price.
+In an effort to help protect Tucson kids from the sun, The Skin Cancer Institute has developed a hat program.
+Through this program, we are able to offer hats and sun safety information for an extremely reduced price.
 Hats are provided at a generously reduced cost through our partnership with Baby Banz, Inc.

-Our goal is to put a sun hat on every baby in Tucson.
+Our goal is to put a sun hat on every kid in Tucson.

 You may also send check or cash and your mailing address and phone number to: